 For accommodation near the north side of the park, consider staying at the Olympic Lodge in Port Angeles.
 Port Angeles will have the most amenities and gas available.
 On the west side (closer to the beaches), consider staying at the Woodland Inns in Forks, WA.
-Forks may not have as many amenities, but it’s much closer to a lot of attractions in the park.
+Forks may not have as many amenities, but it’s much closer to many attractions in the park.

 2-3 nights, 2-hour drive from Olympic to Seattle

 There are an obscene number of weighty parks within a drive of Seattle, so you may be tempted to skip the city experience altogether.
 That’s a mistake; take time to see the city, and you’ll be humbled by the loving entanglement between the urban and jungle.

 Things to Do in Seattle

 For breakfast, you must stop at Beth’s Cafe, just north of downtown in the Green Lake neighborhood.
 This breakfast icon is across the street from the neighborhood’s namesake, Green Lake, which has swimming beaches and a 2.8-mile loop.
 The perfect place to fend off a food coma.